Coursera 강의 “Machine Learning with TensorFlow on Google Cloud Platform” 중 다섯 번째 코스인 Art and Science of Machine Learning의 강의노트입니다.

 - How to change optimizer, learning rate, batch size

-in the optimizer - Adjust number of steps based on batch_size, learning_rate
+- Adjust number of steps based on batch_size, learning_rate

 - Set number of steps. not number of epochs because distributed training doesn’t play nicely with epochs.